 How long does content marketing take to start driving significant traffic and conversions?

-If you lost motivation along the way, then remember that the content marketing growth is compounding.
+If you lose motivation along the way, then remember that the content marketing growth is compounding.

 9. Update Old Content With Fresh Information